Walifmamu/Modern-Ecommerce-Platforms/README.md

 ## Modern-Ecommerce-Platforms
 # Design and Develop Modern Ecommerce Plafform
+ This project involves creating a simple modern e-commerce platform using Wordpress forms and includes modeling of business process systems from customer until delivery.

 # Introduction
  This project is about developing an e-commerce website for , a t-shirt shop.
 The website will be built using the WordPress content management system and will include the WooCommerce plugin to facilitate a seamless e-commerce experience.
 This platform will allow customers to browse, choose and order online comfortable